Multi-Armed Bandits and the Exploration–Exploitation Trade-off

 The probability on the right-hand side is bounded by:

-Then, we need to show that $\hat{\mu}_i(mK) - \mu_i - (\hat{\mu}_{i^*}(mK) - \mu_{i^*})$ is $\sqrt{2/m}$-subgaussian, which follows from standard subgaussian closure properties.
+Then, we can show that $\hat{\mu}_i(mK) - \mu_i - (\hat{\mu}_{i^*}(mK) - \mu_{i^*})$ is $\sqrt{2/m}$-subgaussian, which follows from standard subgaussian properties.
 Hence by Hoeffding's inequality:

 $$\mathbb{P}(\hat{\mu}_i(mK) - \mu_i - \hat{\mu}_{i^*}(mK) + \mu_{i^*} \geq \Delta_i) \leq \exp\left(-\frac{m\Delta_i^2}{4}\right)$$

 To choose the right $m$, we simplify to the basic two-arm instance: arm 1 is optimal ($\Delta_1=0$) and arm 2 is suboptimal with gap $\Delta_2=\Delta$.
-Then $K=2$ and the bound becomes $$R_n \;\le\; m\,\Delta + (n-2m)\,\Delta\,\exp\!\left(-\tfrac{m\Delta^2}{4}\right) \;\le\; m\,\Delta + n\,\Delta\,\exp\!\left(-\tfrac{m\Delta^2}{4}\right),$$ which is a one-dimensional function of $m$ that we can minimize explicitly.
+Then $K=2$ and the bound becomes $$R_n \;\le\; m\,\Delta + (n-2m)\,\Delta\,\exp\!\left(-\tfrac{m\Delta^2}{4}\right) \;\le\; m\,\Delta + n\,\Delta\,\exp\!\left(-\tfrac{m\Delta^2}{4}\right)$$

 The optimal choice is $m = \max\left\{1, \left\lceil \frac{4}{\Delta^2} \log\!\left(\frac{n\Delta^2}{4}\right) \right\rceil \right\}$ for gap $\Delta$.
 For the worst-case over gaps, this gives: